aphalo/photobiologyFilters/README.md

 or supplier.
 In addition, several of the vectors of names of member spectra were renamed to include the word “filters” to avoid possible name clashes with other packages and also to improve naming consistency.
+In version 0.5.3 the names of spectra for photography filters were revised again as data for several copies of the same filter types are now included in some cases.

 ## Examples